sarmishra/sarmishra.github.io/contents/home.md

 [![Google Scholar](https://img.shields.io/badge/Google%20Scholar-Publications-4285F4?logo=googlescholar)](https://scholar.google.com/citations?user=rQZ9NSYAAAAJ&hl=en)

-AI systems are moving from demos to production faster than the tools to secure and verify them.
-That's the gap I work on.
-As an engineer I build agentic AI platforms, RAG pipelines, and multi-agent workflows for enterprises.
-As a researcher I publish on the trust layer that makes these systems safe to deploy — zero-trust architectures for MCP-connected agents, human-in-the-loop oversight patterns, and hallucination detection in agentic RAG.
+AI systems today do more than we can reliably trust them to do.
+Closing that gap is what I work on.
+As an engineer I build agentic AI platforms, RAG pipelines, and multi-agent workflows in production.
+As a researcher, I publish on the trust layer — zero-trust architectures for MCP-connected agents, human-in-the-loop oversight patterns, and hallucination detection in agentic RAG.

 #### Currently